odys-z/Anclient/examples/example.android/README.md

 # About

-An Android client project based on semantic-* and extensions.
+This project is An Android application based on semantic-* and the extensions.

-This client running on Android accessing local files and synchronizes files with [jserv.syncdoc](https://github.com/odys-z/semantic-jserv/tree/master/docsync.jserv).
+The app can running on Android accessing local files and synchronizing files with [jserv.syncdoc](https://github.com/odys-z/semantic-jserv/tree/master/docsync.jserv).

 <img src='docsphinx/res/01-img-picking.png' style="width: 9em; padding:0.4em"/>
 <img src='docsphinx/res/02-images.png' style="width: 9em; padding:0.4em"/>